pymupdf/PyMuPDF/docs/faq.rst

 * **Prepend** the missing stacking command by executing *fitz.TOOLS._insert_contents(page, b"q\n", False)*.
 * **Append** an unstacking command by executing *fitz.TOOLS._insert_contents(page, b"\nQ", True)*.
-* Alternatively, just use :meth:`Page._wrapContents`, wich executes the previous two functions.
+* Alternatively, just use :meth:`Page._wrapContents`, which executes the previous two functions.

 .. note:: If small incremental update deltas are a concern, this approach is the most effective.
 Other contents objects are not touched.
 The utility method creates two new PDF :data:`stream` objects and inserts them before, resp. after the page's other :data:`contents`.
 We therefore recommend the following snippet to get this situation under control: